Learn more about Graduate Certificates:

 Do I have to have a relevant undergraduate degree take your Education Graduate Certificates?

 - You need a four year undergraduate degree from an accredited institution.
-A relevant degree or background coursework is required before entering all Education Graduate Certificates except the Graduate Certificate in Middle and Secondary Education.
+A relevant degree or background coursework is required for some programs.
+Please visit the Teacher Education Advising and Licensure (TEAL) website for a complete list.

 Do I need Praxis Core / Praxis II before beginning the program?